porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/spacing/spacing.design.md

 ### White space (also: negative space)

 The empty space (also referred to as negative space) in a design.
-Although called white space, the blank space can be filled with any colour as long as it’s free of elements like text, graphics or images, creating a well-spaced and clear product.
+Although called white space, the blank space can be filled with any color as long as it’s free of elements like text, graphics or images, creating a well-spaced and clear product.
 White space helps deliver a good experience by giving elements space to breathe and letting the reader’s eye relax.